 Name

-The name of the Society shall be ……………......................................................................
+The name of the Charity shall be ……………......................................................................

-hereinafter referred to as the Society.
+hereinafter referred to as the Charity.

 Object

-The objects of the Society shall be:
+The objects of the Charity shall be:

 to advance, improve, develop and maintain public education in, and appreciation of, the art and science of music in all its aspects by any means the trustees see fit, including

-through the presentation of public concerts and recitals;
+through the presentation of public events

 [Optional] To provide facilities which promote the practice or enjoyment of the art of music for recreation or other leisure time occupation and to make them available in the interests of social welfare to individuals who have need of such facilities by reason of their youth, age, infirmity or disablement, financial hardship or social and economic